Medication Errors Attorney in Alexandria, Louisiana

 Medication errors can arise anywhere in the process of distribution and implementation.
 Generally, these errors fall into one of five areas: prescribing, repackaging, dispensing, administering, or monitoring.

-If you or someone you know has been hospitalized or has otherwise suffered as a result of a medication error, contact the Chris J. Roy, Jr. Law Firm today.
+If you or someone you know has been hospitalized or has otherwise suffered as a result of a medication error, contact the Alexandria medical malpractice attorney Chris J. Roy, Jr. Law Firm today.
 We can explain your options and provide the experienced representation you need to achieve the best results.
 Contact us online or call us at 318.487.9537 to set up your free consultation.

 An ADE is defined as “harm experienced by a patient as a result of exposure to a medication.”
-There are a wide variety of ADEs.
+There is a wide variety of ADEs.
 Just because you or a loved one may have suffered from an ADE does not necessarily mean that an error occurred or that you received poor quality of care.
 But when a medical professional’s negligence caused a medication to harm you, our Louisiana personal injury law firm can help.

 An ADE can occur at any point of the distribution process.
 The cause can be as simple as a pharmacist mixing up two medications that look similar or that have names that sound alike.
 Some of the more common causes of medication errors include poor communication, ambiguous product names, poorly written directions for use, poor procedures or techniques, and a patient’s misuse because of misunderstanding.